The Novikov conjecture, the group of volume preserving diffeomorphisms and Hilbert-Hadamard spaces: Preliminaries

 is equal to the element $[\varphi_t]$ induced by the homomorphism $\varphi_t$, for any $t \in [0, \infty)$. \end{constr}

 To conclude our preparation of equivariant $KK$-theory, we recall the construction of equivariant $KK$-theory with real coefficients, recently introduced by Antonini, Azzali and Skandalis.

-\begin{constr}[cf.\,\cite{antoniniazzaliskandalis2016}] The \emph{equivariant $KK$-theory with real coefficients} is a bivariant theory that associates, to each pair $(A,B)$ of $C^*$-algebras, the groups
+\begin{constr}[cf.\,\cite{antoniniazzaliskandalis2016}] The \emph{equivariant $KK$-theory with real coefficients} is a bivariant theory that associates, to each pair $(A,B)$ of $\Gamma$-$C^*$-algebras, the groups

 where $\otimes$ stands for the minimal tensor product and the inductive limit is taken over all II$_1$-factors $N$ with unital $*$\-/homomorphisms as connecting maps.
 This theory is contravariant in the first variable and covariant in the second, and there is a natural map from $KK^\Gam(A, B) \otimes_{\zbbd} \rbbd$ to $KK^\Gam_{\rbbd} (A, B)$ since $K_0(N) \cong \rbbd$ for any II$_1$-factor $N$.
-This map is an isomorphism when $\Gamma$ is trivial and $A = \cbbd$.
+This map is an isomorphism when $\Gamma$ is trivial, $A = \cbbd$ and $B$ is in the bootstrap class (i.e., the class $\mathcal{N}$ in \cite{RosenbergSchochet1987}).
 Moreover, the Kasparov product extends to this theory.

 Given a discrete group $\Gamma$, a Hausdorff space $X$ with a $\Gamma$-action, and a $C^*$-algebra $B$ with a $\Gamma$-action, we define $KK^\Gamma_{\rbbd,*}(X, B)$ in the same way as in Construction~\ref{defn:KK-Gam-compact}.
 Then the universal coefficient theorem allows us to identify $KK_{\rbbd, *} (X, \cbbd)$ with $K_*(X) \otimes_{\zbbd} \rbbd$ in a natural way. \end{constr}